NCLEX-RN : Care

 While vitamin deficiencies, lack of sleep, and social stresses can all contribute to depressed mood after giving birth, the primary cause of postpartum depression is an extreme drop in hormones (primarily estrogen and progesterone) that occurs after delivery of the placenta.

-Example Question #91 : Procedures And Care
+Example Question #2 : Infant And Postpartum Care

 A first time mother comes in ten days after giving birth to a healthy daughter.
 She is concerned because she has been bleeding continuously from her vagina since labor.
 The blood is red to brown, and she has been using sanitary napkins, which she must change about every 3 hours.
 How do you counsel her?